-Most people who start their weight loss journey may think making drastic changes is the best way to lose weight.
-When research suggests small lifestyle changes, such as mindful eating and increasing physical activity, can provide a means for sustained long-term benefits.
+Most people who start their weight loss journey believe that making drastic changes is the best way to lose weight.
+However, research suggests small lifestyle changes, such as mindful eating and increasing physical activity, can lead to sustained long-term benefits.
 As we know, change is hard!
-When we make too big and too many changes in a short space of time, it is hard to sustain them, and we tend to give up and fall back into old patterns.
-Therefore, not deviating from your usual lifestyle too drastically via making small changes can sustain long-term change, forming new, healthier habits.
-That can lead to not just weight loss but, more importantly, can help to keep the weight off!
+When we make too many big changes in a short span of time, it is hard to sustain them, and we tend to give up and fall back into old patterns.
+Therefore, making small changes and not deviating, too drastically from your usual lifestyle can sustain long-term change, and encourage new healthier habits to form.
+This can lead to not just weight loss but, more importantly, can help to keep the weight off!

-Some small changes you can try to incorporate include:
+Some small changes that one can try to incorporate are mentioned below:

 3. Healthier swaps.
 To eat healthier, you don’t need to change your diet completely; making a few healthier swaps can lead to fewer calories consumed.

 4. Plan your meals.
 Planning your meals can save you time, money, and prevent you from overeating, giving you more control over your life.
-Being prepared when going shopping with a list can prevent you from buying things you don’t need, which also reduces food waste.
-Also, try not to go shopping when you’re hungry or tired as you tend to over-buy, especially the foods that are higher in sugar and fat.
+Being prepared when going shopping with a list can prevent you from buying things you don’t need.
+In this way you can also reduce food waste.
+Also, another key point, is to try not to go shopping when you’re hungry or tired as you tend to over-buy, especially the foods that are higher in sugar and fat.

-6. Incorporating physical activity in your daily life.
+6. Incorporate physical activity in your daily life.
 A 30-minute brisk walk, five times per week, improves your cardiac health, lowers your blood pressure, and can help with weight loss.
-You could even split the 30 minutes into bouts of 10 minutes or more, perhaps by walking during lunch or even a dance-off with the kids in the evening, can be ways to incorporate this.
-Even simple changes, such as taking the stairs rather than the elevator, can increase your physical activity.
+You could even split the 30 minutes into bouts of 10 minutes or more, perhaps by walking during lunch or by even having a dance-off with the kids in the evening, even simple changes, such as taking the stairs rather than the elevator, can increase your physical activity.

 “Wear good health as an outfit; you will look stylish and confident”-by Ruchika Gupta (CEO, Health Click Away).